Whoaa512/starred/README.md

 - [pvorb/clone](https://github.com/pvorb/clone) - deeply clone arbitrary objects in javascript
 - [socialtables/redux-unhandled-action](https://github.com/socialtables/redux-unhandled-action) - Redux middleware that logs an error to the console when an action is fired and the state is not mutated,
 - [hemanth/curl-to-fetch](https://github.com/hemanth/curl-to-fetch) - Parse curl commands and returns `fetch` API equivalent.
-- [infinitered/reactotron](https://github.com/infinitered/reactotron) - A desktop app for inspecting your React JS and React Native projects. macOS, Linux, and Windows.
 - [brianc/node-postgres](https://github.com/brianc/node-postgres) - PostgreSQL client for node.js.
 - [knex/knex](https://github.com/knex/knex) - A query builder for PostgreSQL, MySQL, CockroachDB, SQL Server, SQLite3 and Oracle, designed to be flexible, portable, and fun to use.
 - [elastic-coders/serverless-runtime-webpack](https://github.com/elastic-coders/serverless-runtime-webpack) - Webpack runtime for the Serverless Framework